The occasional pejorative use of the term “fig leaf” is wholly undeserved.

 Clearly, we are wholly in favor of dismissing any negative connotations of the use of the fig leaf as a cover for things disagreeable.

-Indeed, the fig is a most agreeable and generous specimen of a plant whose fruit is more than 50% sugar.
+Indeed, the fig is a most agreeable and generous specimen of a plant whose fruit is more than 50 percent sugar.
 We dare you to cast aspersions on this benevolent beauty.

 In fact, we ask: Why wouldn’t you plant this species?
 Northern friends, buy a big pot or consider the ‘Hardy Chicago’ variety.
 Southern gardeners, select a wide spot.
 Soon you’ll all be members of the fig fanatics club!

 Do you have fantastic figs in your yard?
 Planning your late-night neighborhood escapade to “borrow” from the neighbors?
 Tell us more in the comments section below.